shinigami1908/Portfolio/README.md

 ```
 - Completely responsive website for all types of display devices.
 - Has a light mode and dark mode that uses local storage.
-- Uses API to fetch data from CodeForces, CodeChef, Hackerrank and a library to fetch GitHub contribution graph
+- Uses API to fetch data from CodeForces and a library to fetch GitHub contribution graph
 - Has multiple hidden easter eggs.
 - Uses vector image to make the site load faster.
 - Has all types of animations like block animations, loop animations and hover animations.
 - A contact us form made using EmailJS is implemented that auto sends the form info to my email.
-- .me domain purchased for 1 year from namecheap.
+- .tech domain purchased for 1 year.
 ```
 To see complete list of all easter eggs, <a href=https://github.com/shinigami1908/Portfolio/blob/master/Assets/eastereggs.txt>click here</a>.